Part 4 of our family India travel blog ( journal) series.

 We were visiting at what we thought would be the quiet time, it’s getting hot now in the build up to the monsoon and western travellers are thin on the ground.
 There were a handful of Russians at Colva and thousands of Indian tourists.
 The town reflects the needs of its users, it wasn’t our scene.

 The local Goan boys running the beach shacks were so nice, we particularly recommend Bob’s Shack, to the right of the bridges onto Colva beach.
 Santos was an absolute gent and the wifi worked, sort of.
-Domnick’s shack also had intermittently working wifi.
-Food was great everywhere and there was a stand selling good, Americano coffee near the beach entrance.
-Beer was the cheapest we’ve seen here at 100Rps fr a large Kingfisher.

 Early one morning, while we were walking on the beach, a local guy approached us and invited us to his home for a cooking class.
 How could we say no?
-Cooking classes are most certainly our thing after a brilliant lesson in Khmer food in Cambodia and many days of Thai cookery courses.

 We spent a whole morning in his home, chatting to him and his 3 children.
 He was a remarkable guy who spotted straight away that my son was named after Dylan Thomas and could speak a few words of Welsh.
-This cookery class will have its own post in time.
+This cookery class will have its own post in time. ( his contact details are in the comments)

 Playing in the crashing waves was wonderful, my boys, used to the calm waters of the Coral Sea, love a bit of action when they take a dip.

 Despite the problems, we really did enjoy our time here overall, just a few times I wanted to scream ( and did).
 The boys read Kindle books endlessly, curled up in chairs in beach shacks between swims, the lack of internet did them good I think.
-I love that Boo has now really caught to reading bug,same as his brother.
+I love that Boo has now really caught to reading bug, same as his brother.

 Boo dropped my phone and smashed it on a concrete floor, no Instagram.
 Not that I’d been finding the time to post to that platform.